threadkind/GWGND02-Memory-Game/README.md

 ## How to Play
 When you load the page there will be an overlay on the screen.
 There is a choice of 3 card decks to choose from: images, numbers and colors.
 Choose a deck to start the game.

+There is a help function with instructions on how to play the game and also the option to turn off the audio.
+The settings are in the top right section of the screen.

 When you click to play the overlay will be removed, the game board is revealed and the time will start.

 Click on a card to turn it over and see what image is on it.
 Click a second card to see if you can find a match.